This post contains affiliate links. Read my disclosure policy here.

 - Now add pasta and gently toss to coat.
 Serve immediately.
 Enjoy!

-*You could also cook the potatoes and carrots the night before and pop them in the fridge.
-This will make things even faster and easier at meal time.
+- To make it easier, cook potatoes, cashews and carrots the night before and pop them in the fridge.

-If you'd like a thinner cheese sauce, use only 2 tablespoons + 1 teaspoon of tapioca starch, or omit it altogether.
+- If you'd like a thinner cheese sauce, use only 2 tablespoons of tapioca starch, or omit it altogether.
 The sauce will still be rich and creamy.
 Tapioca starch provides extra thickness and a slight "cheesy" stretch.

 - The cheese has a very smooth and creamy texture.
 So, if it comes out a bit grainy, you may need to blend longer.
 If it's still grainy, your blender may not be strong enough to pulverize the cashews completely smooth.

 - If you'd like to add another layer of flavor to the sauce, you can try ½-1 teaspoon of miso paste, apple cider vinegar or dijon mustard.
 Blend it up with the cheese sauce.

 This recipe was so quick and easy.
 I made half the quantity, and there was enough for four portions served with crusty bread.
 So delicious, will definitely make this again.
 Thankyou for sharing.